wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 1.8.2 =
+- (03 Nov 2009) - Added feature to increase the number of forms available (see faq if you need it).
+- Fix for settings not being deleted when plugin is deleted from admin page.
 - Updated Italian (it_IT) - Translated by [Gianni Diurno](http://gidibao.net/ "Gianni Diurno")
 - Added Albanian (sq_AL) - Translated by [Romeo Shuka](http://www.romeolab.com)